buildfunctions/sdk/README.md

-# Buildfunctions CLI coming soon
+# The Buildfunctions SDK (JavaScript and TypeScript)